aathanor/ResearchSite/content/pri_complete_draft.md

 But PRU differs from Kant in crucial ways: Where Kant maintains that empirical cats are genuinely objective (we really do know cats as spatially-temporal objects with causal powers), PRU suggests the cat-constellation IS what we mean by "cat"—there's no separate empirical object beyond the constellation.

-And where Kant's cognitive structures are universal and necessary, PRI's pattern-constellations are embodied, developed through individual history, and potentially variable across persons and cultures.
+And where Kant's cognitive structures are universal and necessary, PRU's pattern-constellations are embodied, developed through individual history, and potentially variable across persons and cultures.

 So PRU offers a naturalized, embodied version of the Kantian insight that all object-access is mediated through cognitive structures, but without Kant's transcendental apparatus or his preservation of objective empirical knowledge.